tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 His building was old, with yellow light in the stairwell and boots lined up outside doors.
 His apartment smelled like radiator heat, coffee, and him.
 The blue cabinets were real.
 The ugly lamp was real.
 The sweater he always wore during video calls hung over the back of a chair.
 I remember feeling almost dizzy with tenderness.
 Six months of proof had become real.
 He made tea.

 I stood in his kitchen wearing wool socks because he’d asked me to take off my shoes.
 He was moving around too much, touching things and then not using them.
 The kettle.
 A mug.
 A spoon.
 The box of tea.
-He kept starting little tasks and abandoning them halfway through, like his body had too much feeling in it and nowhere to put it.
+He kept starting little tasks and abandoning them halfway through, like his body had too much feeling in it and nowhere to direct it.

 It really was cute.
 He was blushing all the way to his ears, and his curls were still damp from the snow, and every time I looked at him directly, he looked down like I had caught him doing something embarrassing.